- No snake species is native to Hawaii; all are invasive.

-Hawaii has a couple venomous snakes to be aware of.
-The brown tree snakes is especially problematic as it previously wiped out much of Guam’s native species after being introduced.
+Hawaii has a couple of venomous snakes to be aware of.
+The brown tree snake is especially problematic as it previously wiped out much of Guam’s native species after being introduced.
 Thankfully, to date the only brown tree snakes spotted in the state are for training purposes.

-Yellow-bellied snakes are the closest thing Hawaii has to a “native” snake, but they’re an aquatic species that’s rarely found near the island’s shores.
+Yellow-bellied snakes are the closest thing Hawaii has to a “native” snake, but they’re an aquatic species that are rarely found near the island’s shores.

 Brown Tree Snake